 British Airways has reopened the majority of its lounge network following COVID-19.

-Full details of lounge facilities for BA passengers at airports, including opening hours and alternatives where BA lounges are closed or not available, are available on the Oneworld alliance website.
+Full details of lounges for BA passengers at airports, including opening hours and alternatives where BA lounges are not available, are on the Oneworld alliance website.

 BA Lounge Network Status

-At London Heathrow Terminals 3 and 5, all BA departure lounges are open.
-The Terminal 5 arrivals lounge is open.
+At London Heathrow Terminals 3 and 5, all BA lounges are open.

-The Club and First lounges at Gatwick reopened on Monday 28 March.
+The Club and First lounges at Gatwick are open.

 Around the UK, BA operated lounges at Aberdeen, Edinburgh and Glasgow airports are open.